fooHQ/foojank/docs/content/docs/_index.md

 protocols or system resources, such as SSH, SMB, NATS, Windows Registry, and more.
 Custom virtual filesystems can be implemented as well.

 - **Simplicity and Local-First Principle**: Foojank tasks are performed with a single command-line tool.
 Tool's ergonomics were highly inspired by Docker but with intention to keep the number of commands low.
-Most workflows were designed with the Local-First principle in mind to make debugging of custom modules, scripts, and other modifications straightforward.
+Most workflows were designed with the Local-First principle in mind to make debugging of custom changes feel natural.

+- **Implemented in Go**: Go is a cross-platform, compiled, statically typed programming language developed by Google.
+Some of the strengths of Go is its relative simplicity, fast compilation, out-of-box cross-compilation, and statically linked binaries.

+- **Self-contained**: All dependencies required by the framework are versioned with [devbox](), which uses Nix to manage the dependencies.
+Thanks to Nix, multiple versions of the same software can coexist without a conflict or need to change your operating system.